 The illuminated display cases present the historical milestones of design and engineering starting with the first tools to the inventions that will soon be on the market.
 Special attention has been paid to the region of Bohemia and its rich, local tradition of technical development.

-The very centre of the exhibition is the Porsche car.
+The core of this part of the exhibition is a vehicle related to life and work of Ferdinand Porsche.
 It is here that visitors will find several demonstrations of development work, design studies and research projects for the car of tomorrow.
 All this is accompanied by an outlook on the future of mobility.

 This section is dominated by a large family table dedicated to the Porsche family.
 The table is covered with memorabilia and stories recounting the life of Ferdinand Porsche in Vratislavice, Vienna, Viennese Newton, Stuttgart, Wolfsburg, Gmünd and Zell am See.
 A wealth of period photographs is a gateway to a multimedia presentations his life and work.